KrzysztofStaron/persona/README.md

 ### Persona Generation

-- On first load, 4 unique personas are generated using OpenAI's GPT-4.1-mini
+- On first load, 4 unique personas are generated using Google's Gemini Flash 1.5 via OpenRouter
 - Each persona has unique characteristics: name, age, appearance, personality traits, hobbies, and background
 - In development mode, generated personas are cached locally for 24 hours